chialab/rna-cli/commands/unit/README.md

 ## Options
 * `--targets <string>` Set specific targets for the build using a [Browserslist](https://github.com/browserslist/browserslist).
 This query is used by Babel and postCSS to transpile JavaScript and CSS files in order to be compatible with the specified browsers.
 Use `--no-targets` to prevent code transpiling.
 * `--node` Run tests in node context.
 * `--browser [browserName]` Run tests in browser context.
-If no browser is specified, it runs on all browsers installed.
+If no browser is specified, it runs Chrome and Firefox.
 * `--saucelabs` Use SauceLabs as browsers provider.
 * `--coverage` Generate a code coverage report.
 * `--concurrency <number>` Set concurrency level for tests.